 - For a gluten-free option, sub millet or quinoa.
 Or for extra protein use TVP (textured vegetable protein).

-- dried mushroom powder - instead of the dried shiitake mushrooms called for in the original recipe, which then had to be ground into powder, I use Trader Joe's umami mushroom powder as a shortcut.
-Feel free to omit this if you can't get your hands on any powdered mushroom seasoning.
+- Mushroom powder - instead of the whole dried shiitake mushrooms called for in the original recipe, which then had to be ground into powder, I now use this shiitake mushroom powder or a product like Trader Joe's umami seasoning as a shortcut.
+But if you don't have any, it's perfectly fine to skip this ingredient.

 How to Make Lentil Chili

-Watch the video below to see the recipe come to life.
-Here's the basic flow:
+Be sure to check out the video below to see the recipe come to life.
+Here's the basic process:

-- Prep and gather all ingredients.
-Once you start cooking it moves quickly!
+- Prep and gather all ingredients because once you start cooking, things move quickly!
 Preheat a soup pot over medium-low heat and toast the walnuts for a few minutes.
 Transfer to a food processor and pulse until finely ground.
-Move ground walnuts to a bowl and set aside.
+Transfer the ground walnuts to a bowl and set aside.

 - Add the onion, jalapeños, and garlic to the food processor.
 Blend until mostly pureed.